The Honeysuckle Creek Antenna

 Photo: Hamish Lindsay.
 A new scan from Hamish’s 4x5 inch negative by Colin Mackellar, August 2021.

-(Date the photo was taken updated from a set of contact prints kept by Hamish.)
+(The date of photo corrected from a set of contact prints kept by Hamish.)

 For Apollo, all television, tracking, remote commands and voice transmissions to and from the spacecraft were handled by a single radio carrier wave through a new ‘Unified S-Band System’.